Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Discussion

 Despite these encouraging findings, we found identifiability issues elsewhere in the model.
-In spatial models as the one used here, the spatial decay parameter $\phi$ (which controls the autocorrelation range) and the spatial variance parameter $\sigma^2$ (which controls the magnitude of the spatial variability) are theoretically only weakly identifiable \citep{Doser2023Convergence, zhang2004inconsistent}.
-It means that it is not possible to uniquely recover the data generating process, since several $\phi$ and $\sigma^2$ values can yield data with the same likelihood \citep{cole20202parameter}.
+In spatial models as the one used here, the spatial decay parameter $\phi$ (which controls the autocorrelation range) and the spatial variance parameter $\sigma^2$ (which controls the magnitude of the spatial variability) are theoretically weakly identifiable \citep{zhang2004inconsistent, Doser2023Convergence}.
+It means that it is not always possible to uniquely recover the data generating process, since several $\phi$ and $\sigma^2$ values can yield data with the same likelihood \citep{cole20202parameter}.
 This behavior is exemplified in our density plots.
-In scenarios of high $\phi$ and low variance $\sigma^2$, the density of $\hat{\phi}$ and $\hat{\sigma^2}$ combinations showed an elongated (flat) shape, and sometimes two density spots occurred along the range of $\phi$ values.
-Spots were also evidenced in the density of estimates for scenarios with high $\phi$ and $\sigma^2$ and low $\phi$ and high $\sigma^2$.
+In scenarios of high $\phi$ and low variance $\sigma^2$, the density of $\hat{\phi}$ and $\hat{\sigma^2}$ combinations had an elongated (flat) shape, and sometimes two density spots occurred along the range of $\phi$ values.
+Multiple high-density spots of estimates were also evidenced for scenarios with high $\phi$ and $\sigma^2$ and low $\phi$ and high $\sigma^2$.